Meet Zoom Team

 Becca Lory, CAS, BCCS was diagnosed on the autism spectrum as an adult and has since become an active autism advocate, consultant, speaker, and writer.
 With a focus on living an active, positive life, her work includes autism consulting, public speaking engagements, writing a monthly blog, Live Positively Autistic, and the bi-weekly podcast that she co-hosts, Spectrumly Speaking.
 Becca sits on the Advisory Board of the Nassau-Suffolk chapter of the Autism Society of America, the Board of Directors of Different Brains and the Foundation for Life Guides for Autism, as well as, the Community Council of AASET (Autistic Adults and other Stakeholders Engaged Together).
 An animal lover with a special affinity for cats, Becca spends most of her time with her partner, Antonio Hector, and their Emotional Support Animal (ESA), Sir Walter Underfoot.

 Robert Watkins (Columnist)

 An autistic self-advocate, Neurodiversity Ambassador and public speaker, Robert Watkins is reinventing the workplace with and for autistic people.
 His writings on Autistic.ly focus on increasing awareness, understanding and accommodations for people on the spectrum so that they can contribute their best and lead fulfilling working lives.
 Robert, on the board of the Atlanta Autism Consortium, lives in Atlanta with his neurotypical teenage daughter and their cat.

 Megan Amodeo (Columnist)

 Megan Amodeo is an autistic stay-at-home mom with 3 beautiful daughters, two on the autism spectrum and one with ADHD.
 Megan received her Bachelors of Education from Northern Illinois University and has an Illinois Type 10, K-12 degree in special education.
 She taught At Risk/Special needs Kindergarten, Self-Contained/Multi-Disabled Early Childhood, and Hearing Itinerant K-8.
-My student population included deaf, hard of hearing, autistic, learning disabled, behavior disorders, medically fragile, and severely mentally challenged students.
+Her student population included deaf, hard of hearing, autistic, learning disabled, behavior disorders, medically fragile, and severely mentally challenged students.

 Sharon Cummings (Editor-in-Chief, Co-Founder)